commontype-standard/commontype/cmap/format-4.md

 <div class="example">
-Here is an example of filling in the header information for a table with 39 segments according to the OpenType specification:
+Here is an example of filling in the header information for a table with 39 segments according to the formal definition:

 <table>
   <tr><th>segCountX2</th><td>78</td></tr>